-We offer coursework leading to the Bachelor of Arts, Bachelor of Science, Master of Arts, Master of Fine Arts and Doctor of Philosophy degrees in Theatre.
-You can find details about all five of these degree paths and the many areas of specialization which include Acting, Scene Design, Costume Design, Lighting Design, Theatre Technology, Theatre Research, Theatre for Youth, and Theatre for Cultural and Social Awareness on the following pages.
+We offer coursework leading to the Bachelor of Arts, Bachelor of Science, and Master of Fine Arts in Theatre.
+You can find details about all of these degree paths and the many areas of specialization which include Acting, Scene Design, Costume Design, Lighting Design, and Theatre Technology on the following pages.

 Our student body currently consists of 110 undergraduate majors and 62 graduate students pursuing their degrees in various areas of study.
 Additionally, students from across campus regularly engage in both production and course work to enhance their liberal arts education.

-The faculty and staff are comprised of working professionals in both scholarly and creative areas, balanced across the three areas of Acting, Design/Technology, and Theatre Research, all of whom are committed to education at all levels and dedicated to excellence in their individual programs and research.
+The faculty and staff are comprised of working professionals in both scholarly and creative areas, balanced across the areas of Acting and Design/Technology, all of whom are committed to education at all levels and dedicated to excellence in their individual programs and research.

 In our teaching, we aim to prepare our undergraduates for a lifetime of successful engagement with the theatre.
 We provide intellectual, practical, and experiential knowledge of the performing arts, a working knowledge of the craft, discipline, and the critical thinking it requires, and a deep appreciation for the collaborative art of theatre.
 We aim to prepare our graduate students for successful 21st Century careers in the theatre both as practitioners and scholars, and so provide focused, professionally-oriented study of theatre practice and scholarship.